diyorbek/lotin-kirill/README.md

 console.log(latinWord); // -> 'oktabrda' (not 'oktyabrda')
 ```

-You can extend the exceptionals list after initialization of the transliterator.
+You can extend the exceptionals list after the initialization of the transliterator.

 ```js
 transliterator.extendExceptionals([['nol', 'ноль']]);